Husni al-Barazi

-Husni al-Barazi (حسني البرازي; 1895–1975) was a Syrian Kurdish politician who served as prime minister.
+Husni al-Barazi (حسني البرازي; 1895–1975) was a Syrian politician who served as prime minister.

 Origins and youth

 Husni al-Barazi was born in the Syrian city of Hama into a prominent landowning family of Kurdish origin.
 He was educated in Istanbul where he attended classes with the Bedir Khan brothers.
 Later he received a doctorate degree from the Sorbonne.

 Political activity

 During the French Mandate, Al-Barazi joined the Syrian opposition to French rule, but in 1926 he was arrested for his opposition activities and was exiled to Lebanon.
 Upon returning to Syria in 1928, Al-Barazi ran for parliamentary elections and was elected a Member of the Syrian Parliament.

-Al-Barazi reportedly played a prominent role in the local hashish market.

 He was appointed Minister of Culture from 1934 till 1936, then Governor of Alexandretta (Iskenderun) from 1936 to 1938.
 In April 1942 he was appointed Prime Minister, but was removed from his position and isolated by the French authorities in January 1943, following which he again moved to Lebanon.